 To apply as a Mentee you must be a full member of the ASE.
 The applicant should have defined goals of what they are seeking from a Mentor so the best pairing with a suitable Mentor can be provided.
 The applicant is also required to have some work experience, for example:

-• Screen credits or professional experience as an Editor or Assistant Editor • Several short films / music videos / ads / web content as an Editor
+- Several short films / music videos / ads / web content as an Editor

 Please email your CV once you have lodged your online application.

-How the mentor scheme has helped members:
+How the Mentor Scheme has helped members:

 I was very lucky to have the Mentorship Scheme with David Burrows lead me to my first job as an assistant editor on a feature film.
 I met David when I was studying film night courses and doing work experience during the day.
 It was great having someone who has been there and done that to answer questions and offer advice.
 I expressed difficulty trying to find a job in the industry and he ensured me that I was doing the right things and to persist.
 About a month or two later I received a call for a job interview on a film David was working on.
 I was very lucky an grateful to get the job, have David as a mentor and learn from him first hand on a daily basis.